qcoliveros/TinyBots/README.md

 ## Setup the Telegram Bot
 1. Start a new conversation with the BotFather.
 2. Send /newbot to create a new Telegram bot.
-3. When asked, enter a name for the bot.
+3. Enter the name for the bot.
 4. Give the Telegram bot a unique username.
 5. Copy and save the Telegram bot's access token.
+6. Send /setprivacy to disable the privacy mode.
+7. Specify the bot's username created in step 4.
+8. Select disable for the bot to receive all messages send to the group.
-6. Add the Telegram bot to the chat group.
+9. Add the Telegram bot to the chat group.
-7. Get the list of updates for your Telegram bot:
+10. Get the list of updates for your Telegram bot:

 ```
 https://api.telegram.org/bot<YourBOTToken>/getUpdates
 ```
-8. Look for the "chat" object to get the chat id.
+11. Look for the "chat" object to get the chat id.